ga-curriculum/flexbox/concepts/README.md

 ![Hero image](../assets/tktkhero-main-subhead.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to give a basic description of Flexbox and why it is a game changer when it comes to creating layouts.

 # Introduction to Flexbox